dr. J.P. (Joost) Keizer

 Book General Public: This Is Leonardo da Vinci, with the illustrator Christina Christoforou (London: Laurence King, 2016).
 With translations into Turkish and Japanese.

-Articles: "The Moment of Signing," RES: Anthropology and Aesthetics, forthcoming 2021.
+"The Moment of Signing," RES: Anthropology and Aesthetics, forthcoming 2022.

-“Towards a Typology of the Black on White Drawing,” in Zeichnen auf kolorierten Papieren in Süd und Nord von 1400 bis 1650, ed.
-Iris Brahms and Klaus Krüger (Berlin: De Gruyter, forthcoming, 2019).
+“Free Ground: The Structure of Drawing in the Dutch Republic,” in Zeichnen auf kolorierten Papieren in Süd und Nord von 1400 bis 1650, ed.
+Iris Brahms and Klaus Krüger (Berlin: De Gruyter, 2021), 173-93.

 “Rembrandt’s Nature: Paint and Pedagogy in the Dutch Republic,” Netherlands Yearbook for the History of Art 68 (2018).